-This could not be more far away from the essence of yoga.
+This could not be farther away from the essence of yoga.

-Living this life-style, always thinking of personal reward and the future benefit, leads to competition, jealousy, anger and frustration.
+Living this lifestyle, always thinking of personal reward and future benefit, leads to competition, jealousy, anger and frustration.

-Through practising karma yoga, one can take a little distance and feel inner peace again.
+Through practicing karma yoga, one can take a little distance and feel inner peace again.

 We clean together, collect rubbish from the beach, paint the walls, do gardening, and help each other.

-Once a month we invite a school for underpriviledged children to the ashram, cook lunch for them and teach a free workshop.
-All yoga students love to prepare for this and create fun yoga, dance, science and art workshops for the kids.
+Once a month we invite a school for underprivileged children to the ashram, cook lunch for them and teach a free workshop.
+All yoga students love to prepare for this and create fun yoga, dance, science, and art workshops for the kids.